jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     def always_returns():
         return None

-  and the terminal shows another :doc:`/exceptions/TypeError` but with a different message
+  and the terminal shows another :ref:`TypeError` but with a different message

   .. code-block:: python